Thank you for your interest in Northwest Fertility Center’s (NWFC) in vitro fertilization (IVF) and embryo transfer (ET) program.

 Once the egg has fertilized, it is called an embryo.
 The embryo progresses through various stages of development.
 First it begins to divide into multiple cells.
 Once the embryo has divided into so many cells that you can no longer count them, it is called a morula (day 4.).
 Next these cells begin to compact creating a hollow looking appearance in the middle of the embryo and is now called a blastocyst (day 5.)
 We prefer to transfer at the blastocyst stage for several reasons:

 The IVF embryo transfer procedure is not painful or difficult.
-Usually two or three embryos will be selected to be transferred.
+Usually one or two embryos will be selected to be transferred.
 Other embryos that make it to the blastocyst stage will be vitrified (frozen) for future thaw and transfer.
 The embryos are placed into the uterus by passing a thin, flexible catheter through the cervical opening.
-This is always performed under ultrasound guidance and you need pain medication for this procedure.
-Many of our patients elect to have acupuncture performed at the time of transfer by our licensed acupuncturist or by their already established acupuncturist.
+This is always performed under ultrasound guidance and you will not need pain medication for this procedure.
 You will be asked to remain resting for approximately 30 minutes after the embryo transfer.
-You can then home with minimal activity for the remainder of that day.
+You can then return home with minimal activity for the remainder of that day.

 When multiple embryos proceed to the blastocyst stage, the remaining blastocysts will be cryopreserved by vitrification for future thaw and transfer.
 We have been freezing embryos since the mid 1980’s and the embryos can be maintained in the cryopreserved state for many years.
 Vitrification is the best method to successfully freeze and store embryos and eggs.